 - Data-driven instruction;

 - High quality teaching and leadership;

 - Culture of high expectations;

-- Frequent and intensive tutoring/targeting remediation;

-- Extended school day and year.
+- Multi-tiered system of support (MTSS)

 - g.
 Additional Statewide Categories of Schools.
 If the State chooses, at its discretion, to include additional statewide categories of schools, describe those categories.

 - vii.
-Annual Measurement of Achievement (ESEA section 1111(c)(4)(E)(iii)): Describe how the State factors the requirement for 95 percent student participation in statewide mathematics and reading/language arts

-assessments into the statewide accountability system.
+Annual Measurement of Achievement (ESEA section 1111(c)(4)(E)(iii)): Describe how the State factors the requirement for 95 percent student participation in statewide mathematics and reading/language arts assessments into the statewide accountability system.

-Participation is based on the total number of students enrolled on the first day of the state testing window, not just full academic year students.
-In 2017-2018 in Grades 3-8 and high school, students will take the state assessment.
+Participation is based on the total number of students enrolled during the state testing window, not just full academic year students.
+Students in Grades 3-8 and high school will take the state assessments.
 The EL state assessment is calculated for participation in reading/language arts for those students who are in their first year of enrollment in a U.S. school and who will not participate in the regular state assessment.
 Participation rates are calculated for all subgroups.